 Enjoy a special meal.
 Make a date night of it!
 Dress up in your finest, set up a beautiful table or living room picnic, and enjoy a lovely meal together.
 You could recreate your planned wedding menu, order your favorite takeout, or make something special together.

 Open a wedding present or two.
 If gifts from your registry have already been delivered, they can serve as a sad daily reminder that your wedding is postponed.
 Use the opportunity to open up a few and put them to use.
 You could also Facetime the person who sent the gift so they can share the moment with you – something wedding guests rarely have the opportunity to do.

 Have a wedding movie marathon.
 Why not take your minds off your postponed wedding with a fictional one?
-Four Weddings and a Funeral, Wedding Crashers, My Big Fat Greek Wedding, Bridesmaids, The Wedding Singer… There are so many wedding-themed movies to choose from!
+Father of the Bride, Four Weddings and a Funeral, Wedding Crashers, My Big Fat Greek Wedding, Bridesmaids, The Wedding Singer… There are so many wedding-themed movies to choose from!

 Support your wedding vendors.
 Now is a great time to show your vendors some love while celebrating your original wedding date.
 For example, you could order a smaller version of your wedding cake to enjoy together.
 Or how about a bouquet of your wedding blooms (especially if they’ll no longer be in season on your new wedding date)?
 You could even ask your wedding DJ to host a virtual dance party for you and your friends.